1twalters01/Obsidian/Computer Science/Languages/Python/1. Python Core/1) Getting Started/1) Installation.md

    * You should see a command for installing Homebrew near the top of the page under the tile “Install Homebrew.”
      * Enter this into a terminal window and complete all the steps
-   * Open a terminal window and enter `brew update && brew upgrade` 2)Run the command `brew install python3` in a terminal
+   * Open a terminal window and enter `brew update && brew upgrade`
+2) Run the command `brew install python3` in a terminal

 ## Windows
 1) Go to https://www.python.org/downloads/